 The photography contest is limited to one submission per entrant.
 A valid submission will contain the following information:

-1. One photograph focusing on the topic "Connections in My Community."
+1. One photograph focusing on the topic "Earth Materials in My Community.”
 Each photograph must be original, authentic, unpublished, taken or created by the entrant, the sole property and work of the entrant, and not previously submitted in any other contest.

 First and last name